Subscribe to our free newsletter and stay updated about the latest Sercos news.

 Although Sercos was initially designed as a dedicated drive interface, it has since then mutated to a universally applicable motion control interface.
 Sercos not only defines a real time communication system but also specifies more than 500 standardized parameters which provide a vendor-neutral semantics for the interoperability of controls and drives.
 Further to drives, also I/O stations are being connected to the bus, so that most standalone machines do not require an additional fieldbus.

 Worldwide more than 50 control manufacturers and 30 drive manufacturers offer Sercos compatible devices.
 Up to now more than 3,0 Million Sercos nodes are used world-wide in over 500 thousand applications.
-The user organization Sercos International (SI) with its head office in Suessen close to Stuttgart, Germany, has more than 60 member companies worldwide and is represented in North America and Japan with branch organizations.
+The user organization Sercos International (SI) with its head office in Kreuzwertheim, Germany, has more than 60 member companies worldwide and is represented in North America and Japan with branch organizations.